The Challenges of API Scalability

 Why It’s a Challenge:

-- Breaking Changes: Updates to an API can inadvertently break existing integrations.
+- Breaking Changes: Updates to an API can break existing integrations if not handled carefully.

 - Multiple Versions: Supporting multiple API versions can increase complexity and resource requirements.

-- User Adoption: Encouraging users to migrate to newer versions can be difficult.
+- User Adoption: Encouraging users to migrate to newer versions can be a slow process.

 Solution: